gsoft-inc/wl-web-configs/docs/tsup/configure-build.md

 ├── tsup.build.ts
 ```

-Then, open the newly created file and export the [tsup](https://tsup.egoist.dev/) configuration by using the `defineBuildConfig(options)` function provided by this library:
+Then, open the newly created file and export the [tsup](https://tsup.egoist.dev/) configuration by using the `defineBuildConfig(options)` function:

 ```ts tsup.build.ts
 import { defineBuildConfig } from "@workleap/tsup-configs";